Essential Skills for Call Centre Managers

 By actively listening to customers, providing appropriate solutions, and following up to ensure customer satisfaction, managers can turn a negative experience into a positive one.

 Call centre centres play a critical role in coaching and developing their agents.
+Providing valuable insights during coaching sessions helps agents improve their skills, customer interactions, and overall performance.
 Effective coaching and feedback can improve agent performance, increase customer satisfaction, and reduce turnover.
 This section will discuss the importance of coaching and feedback for call centre centres.

 Targeted coaching plans are essential to improving agent performance and addressing specific skills or knowledge gaps.
 Coaching plans should be tailored to the individual agent’s needs and goals, and should include: